NathanielInman/jugs/README.md

 ## Changes

 ```
+10-22-2019:
+  Moved from webpack to Parcel to improve speed and greatly decrease complexity
 12-17-2018:
   Webpack now keeps css file separate instead of attached by javascript
   Webpack will now copy files to dist folder and listen to assets automatically